 Based on that code, I wrote this lightweight Javascript/WebGL engine to share point clouds on the web, to give you a glimpse of what walking through a point cloud in VR might feel like – without having to give you a VR headset.

-The magic in this engine is the interactivity it supports between user and point world.
-A custom physics engine is running on every point, and it even runs on smartphones.
-I reworked the engine computations to fit within the constraints of iOS and Android WebGL platforms.
+The power of this engine is the interactivity it supports between user and point world.
+A custom physics engine is running on every point, and it even supports smartphones.
+We reworked the engine computations to fit within the constraints of iOS and Android WebGL platforms.
 Since WebGL doesn't support compute shaders, the rasterizer pipeline has to be hacked and slightly abused to run the physics computations as well as render the point data.
 More importantly, the state vectors have to be encoded across multiple image buffers.
-In the case of Android (and the render texture formats it supports) this was particularly painful.

-In the VR version, you can fly through these spaces, gaining perspectives from treetops or beneath the ground.
-You can touch pixels with your hands, changing their shape and size – painting, bending, and twisting the virtual world around you.
+In the VR version, the audience flies through these world.
+You touch pixels with your hands, changing their shape and size – painting, bending, and twisting the virtual world around you.

-The video below shows people interacting with these displays for the first time.
+The video below shows individuals interacting with these displays for the first time.
 There are two visuals pictured:

 Both of these visuals are created using the AiRStudio Unity3D plugin I developed:

-Developed first as a composition tool for myself (I wanted to see visually a violin’s overtone series in relationship to the chords and melodies of a song), I later released AiR Listen to the iOS App Store based on interest from others.
+Developed first as a composition tool (I wanted to see a violin’s overtone series in relationship to the chords and melodies of a song), we later released AiR Listen to the iOS App Store based on interest from others.
 Most frequency-domain graphs lay out amplitudes of the audio spectrum along a straight line.
 But our brains don't comprehend sound in that way.
 This novel helical visualization maps more naturally onto our own experience of sound.
 It portrays note relationships across octaves.

 In AiR Listen, each octave is represented by one loop of the helix, and as a result, the tone spectrum is visually organized by note letter: A, B, C, D, E, F, G (plus semitones).
 All tones within the same note letter (or "pitch class") become vertically stacked.